bencheeorg/benchee/README.md

 ### Hooks (Setup, Teardown etc.)

 If you want to do something before or after something happens in benchee, we got you coverd!
-In general, there are 3 distrinct times where you might want to do something before/after it happened:
+Before you dig into this, **most of the times you shouldn't actually need this**.
+When you are just benchmarking plain old immutable functions no hooks whatsoever should be needed.
+Hooks are mostly needed when you need side effects to happen, randomize something or something similar.

+Benchee has three distinct phases you can add hooks around:

 * the whole suite (aka before everything/after everything) - done by just running code before/after benchee
-* an individual benchmarking scenario (one result reported you, combination of a benchmarking function and possibly an input) - `before_scenario`/`after_scenario`
+* an individual benchmarking scenario (one result reported to you, combination of a benchmarking function and possibly an input) - `before_scenario`/`after_scenario`
 * each individual invocation of a benchmarking function - `before_each`/`after_each`

-benchee covers all these cases (well the first one doesn't need any specific support) and each of them will be discussed here followed by a little overview when what actually happens.

 Of course, **hooks are not included in the measured run times**.
 So they are there espacially if you want to do something and want it to **not be included in the measured times**.
 Sadly there is the notable exception of _too_fast_functions_ (the ones that execute in less than 10 microseconds).
-As we need to measure their repeated invocations to get halfway good measurements `before_each` and `after_each` hooks are included there
+As we need to measure their repeated invocations to get halfway good measurements `before_each` and `after_each` hooks are included there.

-Before you dig deep into these, **most of the times you shouldn't actually need these**.
-When you are just benchmarking plain old immutable functions no hooks whatsoever should be needed.
-Hooks are mostly needed when you need side effects to happen, randomize something or whatever.

 #### Before/After everything happens